Rohland/barky/README.md

 takes all of them - in both cases unrelated alerts elsewhere are left alone.
 If everything that message reported has since cleared, barky says so rather than muting nothing.

 Note that `mute this` only means "everything here" inside a thread.
-Said in the channel it has no referent, so barky shows the list instead.
+Said anywhere else it has no referent, so barky shows the list instead.

 Commands: